 |Year||Western spruce budworm||Mountain pine beetle||Forest tent caterpillar||Eastern spruce budworm|

 Why is this indicator important?

 - Insect outbreaks are second only to wildfires in the impact they have on Canada’s forests.

 - Monitoring multiple species is important because they often have synergistic and interrelated effects.
 Some species defoliate and weaken the trees, while others tend to attack and kill previously weakened trees.

 - Because insect growth rates are directly tied to environmental temperatures, insects are sensitive indicators of climate change at both local and continental scales.

 What is the outlook?

-- Mountain pine beetle continues to increase in Alberta, and its eastward spread into Saskatchewan and beyond remains a concern.
+- Mountain pine beetle continues to spread in Alberta, and its eastward movement into Saskatchewan and beyond remains a concern.

 - BC Ministry of Forests, Lands and Natural Resource Operations.
-2015.
-2015 summary of forest health conditions in British Columbia. (accessedApril 22, 2016).
+2016.
+2016 summary of forest health conditions in British Columbia [10.2 Mb PDF].

 - National Forestry Database.
-Forest insects – National tables, Table 4.1, Area within which moderate to severe defoliation occurs, including area of beetle-killed trees by insects and province/territory, 1975–2015. (accessed June 30, 2017).
+Forest insects, Table 4.1 Area of moderate to severe defoliation (including beetle-killed trees) by insects (accessed July 3, 2018).